Pool Pump Troubleshooting: Fix Common Problems

 Can I run my pool without the pump?

 No. The pump is the only source of circulation, filtration, and chemical distribution.
-Without the pump running, algae and bacteria can establish within 24-48 hours in warm weather, and the filter cannot process debris.
+Without the pump running, algae and bacteria can establish within 24-48 hours in warm weather.
+The filter can’t process debris.
 Run the pump a minimum of 8 hours per day during pool season.

 Should I repair or replace my pool pump motor?